By Attila Zønn

 She and Larry had had good old days.
 Back then she called him ‘Honey’, back when she had respect for him, looked forward to being with him.
 Then—when carefree was a condition they took for granted.
 Now he was just Larry or when her ire was up—Fuckin’ Larry.

-They’d met that morning when the school bus she was driving conked out on her and she was stranded on the gravel along Hwy 7.
+They’d met that morning when the school bus she drove conked out and left her stranded on the gravel along Hwy 7.
 A rusty pickup truck coming the other way made a U-turn, pulled up in front of her and Larry jumped out.
-Other cars slowed down but Larry waved them away.
+Other cars slowed down, but Larry waved them away.